 The Scottish Deerhound and the Irish Wolfhound are extremely similar pups with only a few differences that set them apart, but it is these differences that might mean that one breed is more suited to your lifestyle over the other.
 For this reason, it is important that you fully commit to researching both breeds before you make a full and final decision.

 They look almost identical, with the Irish Wolfhound being the largest pup, and they have the exact same wiry coat; it is extremely difficult to tell these guys apart!
 They also have the same gentle but courageous personality to match their noble exterior.
-The Scottish Deerhound needs notably more exercise than the Irish Wolfhound, however, he lives much longer than the Irish Wolfhound and costs slightly less.
 Overall, the phrase ‘gentle when stroked, fierce when provoked’ is very apt for both the Scottish Deerhound and the Irish Wolfhound.

 Read on to find out the finer details of each breed, and exactly how they differ from one another.